Best Banana Muffins

 Nonstick muffin pan – This is where quality matters!
 I was given this muffin pan from Williams Sonoma and LOVE it.
 I don’t have to use paper liners and my muffins always come out so easily.
 As an added plus, there’s never cooked muffin left stuck to the pan, so it’s super easy to clean.

-Cooling rack – I wouldn’t say a cooling rack is completely necessary, but it’s definitely nice to have one available.
+Cooling rack – I wouldn’t say a wire cooling rack is completely necessary, but it’s definitely nice to have one available.
 These allow for airflow and even cooling of your baked goods.

 Once you try these easy banana muffins, you will never want to try another banana muffin recipe again – they are so delicious and simple, they are an instant family favorite!